aquasecurity/kube-hunter/README.md

 [![Docker image](https://images.microbadger.com/badges/image/aquasec/kube-hunter.svg)](https://microbadger.com/images/aquasec/kube-hunter "Get your own image badge on microbadger.com")

-kube-hunter hunts for security weaknesses in Kubernetes clusters.
-The tool was developed to increase awareness and visibility for security issues in Kubernetes environments. **You should NOT run kube-hunter on a Kubernetes cluster that you don't own!**
+kube-hunter hunts for security weakness in Kubernetes clusters.
+The tool was developed to increase awareness and visibility about security issues in Kubernetes environment.
+**Attention** You should NOT run kube-hunter on a Kubernetes cluster that you don't own!

-**Run kube-hunter**: kube-hunter is available as a container (aquasec/kube-hunter), and we also offer a web site at [kube-hunter.aquasec.com](https://kube-hunter.aquasec.com) where you can register online to receive a token allowing you to see and share the results online.
+**Run kube-hunter**: kube-hunter is available as a container (aquasec/kube-hunter), and we also offer a web site at [kube-hunter.aquasec.com](https://kube-hunter.aquasec.com) where you can register online and receive a token allowing you to see as well as share the results online.
 You can also run the Python code yourself as described below.

 **Contribute**: We welcome contributions, especially new hunter modules that perform additional tests.
 If you would like to develop your modules please read [Guidelines For Developing Your First kube-hunter Module](src/README.md).